-A journalist who engages in computer-assisted reporting uses a computer to gather or analyse information for a news story.
-In particular, the Internet has dramatically increased the scope of information available to reporters and the ability to organise, retrieve and analyse it.
-Search programmes have revolutionised finding data on the web.
-Some of the best known are DuckDuckGo and ‘meta-crawlers’, which search four or five search engines at the same time.
+The Internet has dramatically increased the scope of information available to reporters and the ability to organise, retrieve and analyse it.
+Some of the best know search programmes are DuckDuckGo and other ‘meta-crawlers’, which search four or five search engines at the same time.
 The trick to efficient web searches is to select keywords and phrases with enough precision to exclude results that are irrelevant.
 You can set your search preferences to get the maximum results.
-On DuckDuckGo, you can filter time, region, and language or use research methods to limit the number of results for each search.
+On DuckDuckGo, you can filter for time, region, and language or use research methods to limit the number of results for each search.

 It is better to build your own database in a structured, searchable way that works for you.
 When you save documents from the Internet or save transcripts of interviews or notes, do so in a way which will allow you to find information again easily.
 Try using the aforementioned project management tools for this purpose.